 We choose our timber with great care.
 All our wood is sourced directly from one mill in Sweden - from chainsaw to chicken house.
 For strength, we only use slow-grown timber from well managed and sustainable resources and our supplier is certified by the Forest Stewardship Council of Great Britain (FSC).
 Chain of Supply Certification is available upon request.

-All units are constructed on ex-50mm x 50mm, 50 x 38 and 38 x 38mm framing using ex-19mm (16mm) tongue and groove boarding and/or shiplap using stainless steel nails and double plated screws.
-Timber roofs are made with 1in thick (21mm, known as ex 25mm) tongue and groove shiplap to make sure they really stay watertight and well insulated.
+All units are constructed on ex-50mm x 50mm, 50 x 38 and 38 x 38mm framing using 16mm (ex-19mm) tongue and groove boarding and/or shiplap using stainless steel nails and double plated screws.
+Timber roofs are made with 21mm thick (known as ex-25mm) tongue and groove Shiplap to make sure they really stay watertight and well insulated.

 All screws are double plated, and the houses are finished to a very high standard.
 We build good ventilation into our units to keep humidity levels pleasant and disease free for the birds.
-Solid floors are made with exterior grade hardwood plywood (9mm-12mm), constructed on to 75mm x 50mm framing and raised off the ground on legs to keep troublesome vermin at bay.
+Solid floors are made with exterior-grade hardwood plywood (9mm-18mm), constructed on to ex-75mm x 50mm framing and raised off the ground on legs to keep troublesome vermin at bay.

 All bolts, hinges, chains, turn buttons and weldmesh that we use are galvanised or powder coated.
 We always use European heavy 18-gauge weldmesh (galvanised after manufacture because this is the best), which is further plastic-coated in green to maintain its good looks and longevity.
 We use weldmesh on our runs because foxes can, and do, chew through old-fashioned chicken wire.
 Mr Fox will not break into a Flyte so Fancy henhouse and run.

-With any of our Poultry Housing and timber units you will receive detailed colour photo assembly instructions and all the screws or fixings you need (if assembling after delivery that is - some houses can arrive ready assembled for you).
+With any of our Poultry Housing and timber units, you will receive detailed colour photo assembly instructions and all the screws or fixings you need (if assembling after delivery that is - some houses can arrive readily assembled for you).
 All you require is a fully charged cordless screwdriver and perhaps an extra pair of willing hands.

-After more than 30 years' experience in poultry keeping ourselves, we have designed our housing with great thought to ensure they are well-made, easy to clean and easy to use, not only for the birds but also for you, too.
+After more than 30 years of experience in poultry keeping ourselves, we have designed our housing with great thought to ensure they are well-made, easy to clean and easy to use, not only for the birds but also for you, too.

 Flyte so Fancy Chicken Houses are completely fox-proof (and badger-proof) providing you remember to shut the pop-hole of course!